The Gazzetta Process in Action.

 In this phase, we explore how a media venture can serve a defined audience segment by understanding their digital consumption and risk patterns.
 We research the specific information needs, preferences, and behaviors of the target audience, as well as the challenges and opportunities they face in accessing and engaging with media content.

-How to apply information needs models in restrictive contexts
+How to apply information needs models to understand your intended beneficiaries.

 Reporting